 Housing & Shelter

-Coordinated entry for Multnomah County’s Homeless Families System of Care: 211info provides a single point of contact for programs that support families experiencing homelessness, including a 24/7 contact center, shelter referrals, transportation options, and data entry to input family information into the homeless management information system (HMIS) used by all participating agencies.
-211info specialists coordinate meetings between families and county housing team members; specialists also manage waitlists for housing placement.
+Coordinated Entry and Shelter Intake Access: 211info provides a single point of contact for various programs that support families and individuals experiencing homelessness, including a 24/7 contact center, shelter referrals, transportation options for Multnomah County specifically, and data entry to input family information into the homeless management information system (HMIS) used by all participating agencies.
+211info specialists coordinate meetings between eligible families and individuals and housing team members; specialists also manage waitlists for shelter and housing placement.

 Severe weather response: 211info disseminates public safety information and emergency shelter updates through social media, its website and contact center during extreme weather.
 211info also solicits volunteers and directs donors to drop-off locations.
 Specialists assess the needs of clients and can coordinate transportation if needed.

 Rent Well: Rent Well is a is 15-hour class, typically delivered over 6 weeks, and covers key information for being a responsible and stable tenant.
 Participants explore any screening barriers they may have and take steps to address those barriers.
 Rent Well would be appropriate for people with poor/no credit, past evictions, no rental history, criminal history, and/or other screening barriers to rental housing.